Salute! Tasting The Best Italian Wines of Emilia Romagna On a Bologna Wine Tour

 If you love Italian food and wine, one of the most fun things to do in Bologna - the culinary capital of Italy - is taking a food and wine tour.
 We've taken several food tours in Bologna before and wine tours in Tuscany, but like the region itself, we've found the wines here to be hugely underrated.
 So we set off on a Bologna wine tour this spring with our friends from Italian Days, to visit the wineries near Bologna, Italy in the Valsamoggia region.
-There are so many fun day trips from Bologna that you can take, like visiting Parma to see their production of prosciutto hams, join a truffle hunting tour in Emilia Romagna, or visit Modena to see the traditional way to make balsamic vinegar.
+There are so many fun day trips from Bologna that you can take, like visiting Parma to see their production of prosciutto hams, join a truffle hunting tour in Emilia Romagna, visiting Modena to see the traditional way to make balsamic vinegar, or even exploring the Renaissance city of Florence.
 But for us, today was all about the wines of Emilia Romagna.

 Orsi - Vigneto San Vito, Valsamoggia